The City has a housing plan for the Downtown Eastside

 House the approximately 3,500 people who are unhoused in Vancouver

-Give people access to mental healthcare and a drug user programs that are evidence-based
+Give people access to mental health care and drug user programs that are evidence-based

 Improve public spaces like parks, sidewalks, and rec centres for community use